-The mission of C-NDA is to promote the professional development of Fashion Merchandising and Design, Interior Design, and Consumer Services majors by providing opportunities for students to visit various sites of interest, meet professional in the field, and gain career knowledge.
+The mission of DA at C-N is to promote the professional development of Fashion Merchandising and Design, Interior Design, and Consumer Services majors by providing opportunities for students to visit various sites of interest, meet professional in the field, and gain career knowledge.
 The organization also provides design majors the opportunity to come together to share their goals, aspirations, and ambitions in an informal setting.
 Students within the organization are encouraged to become student members of their respective professional organizations.

-Carson-Newman Interior Design (CN-INTD)
+Interior Design (INTD) at Carson-Newman

-CN-INTD is open to all Interior Design students and meets monthly in the Blye-Poteat Interior Design Lab, the date and time to be determined each semester.
+INTD at C-N is open to all Interior Design students and meets monthly in the Blye-Poteat Interior Design Lab, the date and time to be determined each semester.
 The membership benefits include:

-- field trips to design contests where students compete against interior design majors from other colleges and universities; - 2. field trips to professional meetings to provide students the opportunity to meet and learn from professionals in their field; and - 3. resources for internships and summer jobs in the interior design professional field.
+- 1. field trips to design contests where students compete against interior design majors from other colleges and universities; - 2. field trips to professional meetings to provide students the opportunity to meet and learn from professionals in their field; and - 3. resources for internships and summer jobs in the interior design professional field.